 Lisa Dickter of the Career and Professional Development Center serves as the career consultant for our undergraduate students.
 She prepares students for their professional life beyond Carnegie Mellon by assisting with resumes, interviews, internships, networking, careers fairs, negotiating job offers and more.

-Volunteer alumni advisors are an additional resource for students.
+Volunteer alumni mentors are an additional resource for students.
 They may share their experiences with career paths, working for specific companies, pursuing graduate school, and provide insight to the next generation of engineers.